 Max out the sun as much as possible.
 These windows face our backyard so we don’t need to worry too much about privacy.
 We will keep the blinds on this window up and out of the way for this whole experiment.

 Only 6 of the pots fit in the south-facing window so I put the other 2 in the east facing window.

 Water, care and fertilizer

 The plants are right over the sink so watering should be simple.
 Clay pots dry out fairly quickly so I figure we will need to water every 3 days.

 Rotating the plants will be super important.
 If we want to avoid tall leggy plants that are leaning to the sun we will need to rotate the pots a 1/4 turn every couple of days.
 Again having them right over the sink will help us to remember to do this!

 As you can see from the pictures, they look pretty cool!!
 If nothing else I will enjoy having some green in the house!
 We used 3 different types of lettuce this time.
-Our favorite red leaf lettuce, Tom Thumb which are the paler green (this is a mini butter crunch) and then our favorite full size butter crunch.
+Our favorite red leaf lettuce, Tom Thumb which is the paler green (this is a mini butter crunch), and then our favorite full-size butter crunch.
 I think ultimately we will stick with leaf lettuces or the mini butter crunch.
-We want the quickest growing types we can find.
+We want the quickest-growing types we can find.
 We planted these on Saturday (December 10).
 I’m hoping they are large enough to start harvesting leaves in 2 or 3 weeks (around Christmas).
 I’ve already started the next batch under the lights of the seed starter.
-If this project works out, we have several other south facing windows that we may try this in!
+If this project works out, we have several other south-facing windows that we may try this in!